 Actor, model and mixed martial arts fighter Peter Davis tells Syida Lizta Amirul Ihsan about his passions and how he strives to be good at them all

-WHEN mixed martial arts fighter Peter Davis stepped out of his muay thai studio in Petaling Jaya to change clothes for this photo shoot, he left his fighting gloves behind, much to the amusement of his fellow fighters, who had just completed an intensive circuit training.
+WHEN mixed martial arts fighter Peter Davis stepped out of his muay thai studio in Petaling Jaya to change clothes for this photo shoot, he left his fighting gloves behind, much to the amusement of his fellow fighters, who had just completed an intensive circuit training.“We should sell his gloves,” said one guy in boxing shorts and washboard abs.

 “Yeah, we should sell them to those girls who screamed Peter Dayyveeeesss,” said another, before the pair burst into boyish laughter.